Sermon: Deleavening the Home

 So we get an idea of what sin does through that corrupting process of fermentation.
 Like leaven, sin spreads quickly in whatever body it is in, it corrupts the whole person.
 Or if it is put into a group situation it corrupts the whole group eventually.
 And Paul says here in in I Corinthians 5 that it puffs up.
 It produces pride.
 When you think of pride, you think of Satan the Devil and all his evil and wickedness that came as a result of that.
 That is the sort of thing that God wants us to get rid of.
 He does not want the sin to come into our midst, whether it is within ourselves or within the group, and cause all these terrible consequences either to ourselves or to the group.

-So when God commands us to remove leaven from our houses, from our quarters, that is, from our homes and our from our possessions, everything that we have control over.
-He is using this symbol of leaven or yeast to teach and remind us that we must be repenting and overcoming sin all our lives.
+So when God commands us to remove leaven from our houses, from our quarters, that is, from our homes and from our possessions, everything that we have control over, He is using this symbol of leaven or yeast to teach and remind us that we must be repenting and overcoming sin all our lives.
 It is not just focused on this week.
 This week is just a training week that we go through every year.
-It is a continuing education, we do this every year in our continuing education during the holy days where we have to relearn this lesson again, and again and again throughout our lives.
+It is a continuing education, we do this every year in our continuing education during the holy days where we have to relearn this lesson again and again and again throughout our lives.
 That we have to get rid of sin, that we have to deleaven ourselves, that we must repent all year long—all our lives.
 It is a work, a job that never ends.
 We just are practicing this week in type with the taking out of leaven or keeping leaven out of our homes for these seven days.

-And as Paul says here, our past sins are removed.
+As Paul says here, our past sins are removed.
 They are forgiven.
 Christ did that by His death and giving His blood on the cross.
 But once that is done and He continues to watch over us and help us through our lives and, of course, forgive us, we have to routinely engage in what Paul calls "mortifying the flesh."
-You will find that in Colossians 3 where we are told that we need to mortify the flesh.
+You will find that in Colossians 3, where we are told that we need to mortify the flesh.
 That is an old word.
 It is in the King James.
 The New King James and a lot of the modern translations simply translated out as "put to death," that we are putting to death our members, those parts of our bodies, as it were, that are inclined to sin.
 That we are putting those things down, that we are not letting them live in ourselves.
 We are putting our carnality to death.

 Then Paul uses another metaphor, one of taking clothing off and putting clothing on.
 You find this in Ephesians 4.
 I am going to read this one.
 We have to put off the old man who is corrupt, and we must put on the image of Jesus Christ, who is the New Man.
 He is talking about walking no longer as the Gentiles do, and he describes how they are very licentious.